 When a company actively works to create equal opportunities, it makes room for diverse talent to thrive.
 And it creates an inclusive work culture where all voices are valued.
 In addition, an equity approach reduces the risk of (unconscious) bias in decision-making processes by focusing on actual performance and potential rather than prejudices.

-Three actions you can implement right away
+Three equity initiatives you can implement right away

 Adopting an equity perspective doesn't have to require a lot of effort and slow processes in your organization.
 We've put together three actions you can take right away: